Clayton Redwood home

 eBuilt® homes

-• SmartComfort® by Carrier® HVAC heat pump or gas furnace
+• SmartComfort® by Carrier® electric heat pump or gas furnace

 • Insulated exterior doors